Wreathies: Agency in Play

 “I like the colors of the flowers and putting them together.”

-Magnetic clicks of flowers on the board drew kids in and kept them playing.
+Magnetic clicks of flowers drew kids in.

-🙌 Pride in Creating
+Pride in Making

-Children loved making wreaths and were proud of their work.
+Children were proud of their work.

-🧭 needed clearer instruction
+needed More instruction

-A few stalled without clearer step-by-steps for the orders.
+A few stalled without clearer steps.

-Zeroing In on the Skill
+Zeroing In on the details

 flower fraction game